Macrometacorp/docs/docs/streams/stream-basics/messages.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Messages are the basic unit of GDN streams.
-Producers publish messages to streams, and consumers then consume them streams and acknowledge when the message has been processed.
+Producers publish messages to streams, and consumers process the message and send and acknowledgment.

 |Component | Purpose|
 |---------|--------|